 New Brand Campaign: Finally, be on the lookout next week for news about our first-ever destination brand campaign with the Orlando Economic Partnership.
-We’ll be holding a joint press conference alongside OEP Monday morning at the Amway Center, and a special email communication will follow.
+We’ll be holding a joint press conference alongside OEP Monday morning at the Kia Center, and a special email communication will follow.

 In the News

 Orlando Sentinel: Universal, SunRail, Brightline eye $1B rail expansion from Orlando airport to I-Drive

 TravelPulse: The future of travel: technologies shaping the industry this year and beyond

 Orlando Sentinel: Kabooki Sushi to host James Beard Foundation’s ‘Taste America’ series

 Orlando Magazine: What's new at Orlando theme parks and non-theme park attractions

 TravelAwaits: 8 best Orlando restaurants for world cuisine

 365AtlantaTraveler: 42 things to do in Orlando with kids (besides the theme parks)

 TravelHost: Special magazine dedicated to Orlando